-The main events to hit your rating include:
+The other main factors to hit your rating include:

-- Incorrect information such as different addresses and phone numbers on your accounts.
+- Incorrect information such as different or old addresses and phone numbers on your accounts

 How can you improve your credit rating?

-Well, paying your bills on time is really important.
+Well, paying your bills and cards on time is really important.
 Setting up Direct Debits can help you avoid forgetting.